Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan Food on the Menu

-The only vegan items to order on the menu seem to be drinks.
+Besides the baked goods, the only vegan items to order on the menu seem to be drinks.
 You can order one of the sweet teas or juices.

 They do not offer plant milk for the coffees.
 None of the yogurt bowls or granola appear to be vegan.